 Visitable unit design and construction allow people with mobility impairments to enter and comfortably stay for a duration.
-Visitability requirements apply for all newly constructed properties financed in whole or in part by Minnesota Housing's must be met for the following types of Projects:
+Visitability must be met for the following types of Projects:

-- New construction Projects receiving state-appropriated Impact Fund Dollars for Interim Loan dollars.
-Minnesota Housing may offer Interim Loan dollars under the Single Family RFP from other fund sources which do not require visitable unit construction.
-An Administrator unsure of whether its Interim Loan dollars are financing; and - New construction Projects completed under Agreements effective on or after June

-2018 that receive state-appropriated should contact Minnesota HousingImpact
+- New construction Projects receiving state-appropriated Impact Fund Dollars for Interim Loan financing; and - New construction Projects completed under Agreements effective on or after June 1, 2018 that receive state-appropriated Impact Fund Dollars.

-Fund Dollars.